CLC Grants

 The Community Literacies Collaboratory, with the financial support of the Brown Chair in English Literacy, is pleased to offer grants to support literacy organizations and community literacies educators and researchers whose literacies work is consistent with the CLC and Brown Chair’s purpose: to help all people practice literacies more fluently, richly, productively, and joyfully.

-We accept grant proposals twice a year: September and February.
+We accept grant proposals once a year in the Spring.
 Proposals will be reviewed and rated by the CLC Advisory Board.
 An acknowledgement of the proposal receipt will be communicated immediately, and a decision will be delivered within two months of the application closing date.
-Applications will open February 1, 2024; the deadline for applying will be April 1, 2024.
+Mark your calendars: applications for Spring 2025’s grant cycle will open on February 1st and close on April 1st.

 Nil